JNRowe/bleeter/doc/faq.rst

 .. _mail: jnrowe@gmail.com

-I can't click on the tweets!
+I can’t click on the tweets!
 ''''''''''''''''''''''''''''

-If you're using Ubuntu that is a design goal of their new notify-osd_ default notification system.
+If you’re using Ubuntu that is a design goal of their new notify-osd_ default notification system.
 Find another client, install another notification daemon or just read the tweets and refer to twitter_ when you wish to interact.